 I want people to think about what they are saying.
-When they use that word.
+When they use these words.
 Their intention may be to insult but do they really understand what they are saying.
 So when I hear it or read it I make it my mission to tell people what it means, regardless of the consequences to me.

 A few months ago I stood in the queue in Sainsbury's while a very loud, well spoken, clearly well educated young woman was having a conversation on the phone, we all heard every detail especially when she commented that her friend "looked like such a retard in those photos".
+My blood started to boil, I just could not let her get away with it.
 So I calmly waited until she had finished speaking, and after she had paid for her shopping I went up to her and told her that I had a little girl with a learning disability and that the word retard was highly insulting to people with learning disabilities and maybe she would like to think before she used that word again"

-She apologised to me and was obviously very taken aback, but maybe I made her think, maybe not, but I'd like to hope that she thinks twice next time.
+She apologised to me and was obviously very embarassed, but maybe I made her think, maybe not, but I'd like to hope that she thinks twice next time.

 I pulled someone up the other day, this time it was online, in a facebook group I am a member of, there was a funny post and I called up the comments to see what people had said and in a flash the funny post had been forgotten, because the first comment was something along the lines of "their parents must have been retarded to choose that name".
 Now the internet is a different place to the queue in Sainsbury's - in the supermarket it was just me, woman on the phone and a handful of onlookers.
 On the internet you are exposing yourself to thousands of opinions, you need to have a thick skin.
 But I don't care because I know that the internet is a powerful thing to change minds.
 My twitter friend, Mrs Nicky Clarke, extracted an apology and a change of heart from Ricky Gervais when she pulled him up on the use of the word "Mong".